sids202001/-COVID-19-Data-Analysis-with-PredicUve-Machine-Learning-Models/README.md

 ## Project Overview

 This project involves analyzing and predicting various COVID-19 metrics using a comprehensive dataset.
-Our primary focus is on confirmed cases, deaths, and recovery rates across different countries and regions, utilizing advanced data science techniques and machine learning models to provide insights and forecasts.
+The primary focus was on confirmed cases, deaths, and recovery rates across different countries and regions, utilizing advanced data science techniques and machine learning models to provide insights and forecasts.

 ## Features of the Project